cookiengineer/research/README.md

 ## Usage / How To Test (for now)

+Builds are released once we get into public beta and have above plugins implemented.
+For now, you manually have to download the nw.js SDK and execute it in Project Research's root folder:

 - Have a UNIX machine (Linux, OSX, BSD, whatever)
 - Install nw.js SDK on your machine
 - Do this in your Terminal: